dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 Figure 1.4  Productivity by release

-From the developers’ point of view, this is tremendously frustrating, because everyone is working hard.
+From the developers' point of view, this is tremendously frustrating, because everyone is working hard.
 Nobody has decreased their effort.

-And yet, despite all their heroics, overtime, and dedication, they simply aren’t getting much of anything done anymore.
+And yet, despite all their heroics, overtime, and dedication, they simply aren't getting much of anything done anymore.
 All their effort has been diverted away from features and is now consumed with managing the mess.
 Their job, such as it is, has changed into moving the mess from one place to the next, and the next, and the next, so that they can add one more meager little feature.

 乱麻系统的特点